KevTom123/Sets-in-python/README.md

 # Sets-in-python
-STudy sets
+Study
-What you can do with sets
+what you can do with sets